NS2CDT/ns2_beta/README.md

         - Removed lengthy deploy animation so grenades are now thrown much faster. (quickthrow and regular throw)
         - Pulse grenade
             - "Electrified" effect now also nullifies and prevents targets from benefiting from drifter Enzyme and Mucous abilities
+        - Decreased weight to 0 (from 0.1) so hand grenades do not affect the marine's speed.
     - Exosuit
         - Reduced opacity of "scanlines" UI texture to be less obstructive (25% of original value).
         - Exos are now free to fire their weapons while thrusters are being used.